-- a) Oversee the Company's management in the optimal way; - b) Develop systems and controls for internal control and general supervision thereof; - c) Ensure compliance with relevant laws, regulations, company's articles of association and its commitment to disclose information to shareholders, creditors, and other stakeholders; - d) Exercise sound and objective judgement on all corporate matters independent from executive management; - e) Ensure the effectiveness of, and the reporting on, the Company's system of corporate governance; - f) Develop clear and specific policies and procedures for membership in the Board of Directors; - g) Protect the Company from illegal, arbitrary or inappropriate business and practices; - h) Develop a formal policy that regulates the relationship with stakeholders in order to protect them and preserve their rights: - i) Develop policies and procedures that ensure the company's compliance with laws and regulations; - j) Responsible for inviting all shareholders to attend the meeting of the General Assembly in the manner prescribed by law: - k) Responsible for the approval of nominations for appointment and preparation of the succession plan for senior executive management; - Developing a clear and written policy that defines the basis and method for awarding board members' remunerations, incentives and rewards of the senior executive management and employees of the company; - m) Inviting all shareholders to attend the meeting of the General Assembly in the manner prescribed by law; - n) Approval of nominations for appointment and preparation of the succession plan for senior executive management; - Establishing a mechanism for dealing and cooperating with financial service providers, credit rating and other service providers; - p) Develop awareness programs necessary to spread the culture of self-monitoring and risk management in the company.
+- a.
+Oversee the Company's management in the optimal way; - b.
+Develop systems and controls for internal control and general supervision thereof; - c.
+Ensure compliance with relevant laws, regulations, company's articles of association and its commitment to disclose information to shareholders, creditors, and other stakeholders; - d.
+Exercise sound and objective judgement on all corporate matters independent from executive management; - e.
+Ensure the effectiveness of, and the reporting on, the Company's system of corporate governance; - f.
+Develop clear and specific policies and procedures for membership in the Board of Directors; - g.
+Protect the Company from illegal, arbitrary or inappropriate business and practices; - h.
+Develop a formal policy that regulates the relationship with stakeholders in order to protect them and preserve their rights; - i.
+Develop policies and procedures that ensure the company's compliance with laws and regulations; - j. is responsible for the approval of nominations for appointment and preparation of the succession plan for senior executive management; - k.
+Developing a clear and written policy that defines the basis and method for awarding board members' remunerations, incentives and rewards of the senior executive management and employees of the company; - I. Inviting all shareholders to attend the meeting of the General Assembly in the manner prescribed by law; - m.
+Approval of nominations for appointment and preparation of the succession plan for senior executive management; - n.
+Establishing a mechanism for dealing and cooperating with financial service providers, credit rating and other service providers; - o.
+Develop awareness programs necessary to spread the culture of self-monitoring and risk management in the company.